-Specialist studio facilities include audio/video studios for composition, film music and ethnomusicology, and two rooms housing a gamelan and a large collection of world music instruments.
-Enquiries about the studio should be addressed to the Music Studios Manager (martin.astle@rhul.ac.uk), enquiries about the gamelan and instrument collection should be addressed to Dr Henry Stobart.
+Specialist studio facilities include audio/video studios for composition, film music and ethnomusicology, and a room housing a gamelan and a large collection of world music instruments.
+Enquiries about the studio should be addressed to the Music Studios Manager (musicstudios@rhul.ac.uk), enquiries about the gamelan and instrument collection should be addressed to Dr Henry Stobart (H.Stobart@rhul.ac.uk).